Delegasi-Tech/delreact-agent/docs/WHAT-IS-AI-AGENT.md

 Agentic AI extends this by integrating all these traits, enabling the agent to operate with greater independence, adaptability, and initiative—closely mimicking human problem-solving.

 #### Single-Agent Architecture
-> tldr; One LLM does all reasoning and acting, using tools and memory.
+> tl;dr: One LLM does all reasoning and acting, using tools and memory.

 A single-agent system consists of one intelligent agent (often powered by an LLM) that is responsible for all perception, reasoning, planning, and action.
 The agent is equipped with a set of tools and a defined action space.
 It operates independently, making decisions and executing tasks in a sequential, unified workflow.
 Notable architectures are ReAct, RAISE, Reflexion, LATS.